 We are currently experiencing lower levels of cash from operations due to lower rent collections from tenants impacted by the COVID-19 pandemic (see further discussion under the "Outlook" section of this Item 2).
 While the overall economic impacts of the pandemic are unknown, we have taken multiple steps during the last several months to strengthen our financial position, maximize liquidity, and to provide maximum flexibility during these uncertain times.
 In March 2020, we borrowed \$990.0 million under our revolving credit facility, representing a draw-down of almost the entirety of our \$1.0 billion credit facility.
 In May 2020, we entered into a \$400.0 million unsecured term loan and issued \$700.0 million of fixed rate unsecured senior notes for combined net proceeds of \$1.1 billion.
 We subsequently repaid the outstanding balance on our revolving credit facility and amended how certain covenants are calculated to provide us more operating flexibility.
-As of June 30, 2020, there is no outstanding balance on our \$1.0 billion unsecured revolving credit facility and we have cash and cash equivalents of \$980.0 million.
+As of September 30, 2020, there is no outstanding balance on our \$1.0 billion unsecured revolving credit facility and we have cash and cash equivalents of \$863.3 million.
+Our liquidity was further enhanced on October 13, 2020, when we issued \$400.0 million of fixed rate senior unsecured notes that mature on February 15, 2026 and bear interest at 1.25%.

-For the six months ended June 30, 2020, our weighted average borrowing rate on the revolving credit facility, before amortization of debt fees, was 1.5%.
-As of June 30, 2020, we had the capacity to issue up to \$128.3 million in common shares under our ATM equity program.
+For the nine months ended September 30, 2020, our weighted average borrowing rate on the revolving credit facility, before amortization of debt fees, was 1.5%.
+As of September 30, 2020, we had the capacity to issue up to \$128.3 million in common shares under our ATM equity program.

-Over the next 12 months, we have \$330.3 million of debt maturing, excluding our \$400.0 million term loan, which may be extended for an additional twelve months at our option.
-Additionally, our overall capital requirements for the remainder of 2020 will depend upon the nature of government mandated closures and restrictions and the overall economic impact of COVD-19, as well as general timing of our redevelopment and development activities.
-During the second quarter 2020, we experienced lower levels of capital investment as the result of COVID-19 related closures.
-However, we were able to restart all construction related activities during the quarter and consequently expect to see higher levels of investment during the remainder of the year, absent further requirements to halt construction activities.
+Over the next 12 months, we have \$269.7 million of debt maturing, excluding our \$400.0 million term loan, which may be extended for an additional twelve months at our option, and the \$60.6 million mortgage loan at The Shops at Sunset Place, which is currently in default (see Note 4 to the consolidated financial statements for additional information).

+Additionally, our overall capital requirements for the remainder of 2020 will depend upon the nature of government mandated closures and restrictions and the overall economic impact of COVID-19, as well as general timing of our redevelopment and development activities.
+During the second quarter 2020, we were able to restart all construction related activities, and consequently have seen higher levels of capital investments during the third quarter after some construction related activities were halted for a portion of the first and second quarter, as a result of COVID-19 related closures.
+We expect this increase of capital to continue for the remainder of the year, absent further requirements to halt construction activities.

 We believe that the cash on our balance sheet together with rents we collect as well as our \$1.0 billion revolving credit facility will allow us to continue to operate our business in the near-term.
 Given our recent ability to access the capital markets, we also expect debt or equity to be available to us.
 We may also further delay the timing of certain development and redevelopment projects as well as limit future acquisitions, reduce our operating expenditures, or re-evaluate our dividend policy.
-We continue to monitor governmental financial assistance programs being made available to address impacts of COVID-19 and may access one or more of these programs to supplement our liquidity if we qualify for them.

-While the COVID-19 pandemic has negatively impacted our business during the quarter ended June 30, 2020 and, we expect it will continue to negatively impact our business in the short term, we maintain our long term commitment to a conservative capital structure that will allow us to maintain strong debt service coverage and fixed-charge coverage ratios as part of our commitment to investment-grade debt ratings.
+While the COVID-19 pandemic has negatively impacted our business during the quarter ended September 30, 2020, and we expect it will continue to negatively impact our business in the short term, we maintain our long term commitment to a conservative capital structure that will allow us to maintain strong debt service coverage and fixed-charge coverage ratios as part of our commitment to investment-grade debt ratings.